mhalber/dbgdraw/README.md

 ## dbgdraw

 dbgdraw is intended to be a small immediate mode library for putting simple graphics on the screen.
 Below you can see some examples of what can be achieved in dbgdraw.

 ![Overview](images/overview.png)

 ### Features

-- Written in C99 with minimal, optional dependencies (c stdlib, stb_truetype.h )
+- Written in C99 with minimal dependencies (c stdlib, stb_truetype.h [optional] )
-- Validation - optionally enable asserts that will inform users on api misuse
+- Validation - optionally enable asserts that will inform users on common mistakes

 ### Current issues